Ks89/My-MEAN-website-client/README.md

     - replace 'YOU KEY/ID' with the keys obtained from facebook/github... oauth applications.
     - replace YOUR_EMAIL and YOUR_PASSWORD with the data of your e-mail account
-    - reaplce INSERT A JEW SECRET HERE with an alphanumerical string (I'm using a random string with a length = 72)
+    - reaplce INSERT A JWT SECRET HERE with an alphanumerical string (I'm using a random string with a length = 72)

 2. install all necessary tools (Node.js, redis-server, mongo db, Google Chrome)
 3. execute this command 'npm install' into the root folder
 4. execute this command 'npm install' into the app_client folder
 4. execute this command 'redis-server
 5. execute this command 'mongod' (on Mac OSX use 'sudo mongod')
-6. execute this command 'nodemon' to start this application on http://localhost:3000
+6. execute this command 'gulp' into the root folder to start this application (back-end)
-7. execute this command 'npm start' into app_client folder to start this application on http://localhost:3100
+7. execute this command 'npm start' into app_client folder to start this application (front-end)

-This will start this application at http://localhost:3100
+This will start this application at http://localhost:3300

 ## How to run tests (server-side)
 If you want to run server's tests execute these commands: